gxiaolab/L-GIREMI/README.md

 #### SNP vcf file

-The GIREMIL will use SNP vcf file to get putative heterozygous SNPs. dbSNP vcf are a possible reference.
+The L-GIREMI will use SNP vcf file to get putative heterozygous SNPs. dbSNP vcf are a possible reference.
 And it's even better to use sample specific SNP vcf files.
 The vcf files should be converted into bcf format, sorted, and indexed.